 Best Scandinavian tour for: a taste of everything and enjoying the view from the window.

 Go back to another time, when hopping on a train was the only way to travel.
 Crossing a country by rail is undeniably romantic, and Norway happens to be home to the Flåm Railway, considered to be one of the most beautiful train journeys in the world.

 If you love the idea of watching the scenery of Norway unfold before you from a train window, but would like to also experience sailing along the Norwegian fjords, then this tour was made for you.

 - Enjoy the view from the window with one of these train trips around Scandinavia

 What is the best itinerary for a train tour of Norway?

 Day 2: One day in Oslo is not quite enough to cross off all of the capital’s stunning sights.
-If you missed them the day before, go see the beautiful Vigeland Sculpture Park, the Royal Palace and the Viking Ship Museum.
+If you missed them the day before, go see the beautiful Vigeland Sculpture Park or the Royal Palace.

 Day 3: Today your train tour kicks off in earnest: hop on the Norway in a Nutshell® train journey towards Bergen.
 Along the way, you'll be taken over the mountainous “rooftop” of Norway.
 Once you get to Myrdal, switch to the Flåm Railway for the remarkable ride to Flåm.

 Day 4: Take this day to explore Flåm and its surroundings.
 You could enjoy a fjord safari or kayaking tour.